 The Ultimate Guide to Newsbin Pro

-What is Newsbin?
+What is Newsbin Pro?

-If you do not have Usenet Storm's newsgroup access, Newsbin will require the purchase of a registration key that will either cost $20 or $30 depending on which features you choose.
-There is, however, a 15-day free trial key that affords you full access to all of the available features.
-This way, you can see what you like and what you're interested in paying for.
+Newsbin Pro is free if you have purchased newsgroup access through UsenetStorm.
+Otherwise, Newsbin will require the purchase of a registration key that will either cost $20 or $30 depending on which setup you choose.
+However, you can get a 15-day free trial of Newsbin that will support downloads as well as all of the available features.
+This way, you can see what you like about the system and what you're interested in paying for.

 Why Bother With a Newsreader?